John W. Mill

 - Bachelor of Science, cum laude, University of Missouri-Columbia, 1981

 John Mill is a construction lawyer representing developers, general contractors, homebuilders, design/builders, public entities, subcontractors, homeowners’ associations and others in the construction industry.
 He assists clients on the front end of projects with contract preparation and negotiation and steps to reduce risk and avoid litigation; issues that arise during construction like payment disputes and lien claims; and post-completion issues including construction defect claims.
 He has over twenty years experience in litigation, arbitration, mediation and appeals.
-John is a member in Sherman & Howard’s Denver office and the assistant head of the firm’s Construction Industry Practice Group.
+John is a member in Sherman & Howard’s Denver office and the co-chair of the firm’s Construction Industry Practice Group.
 He also has extensive appellate experience, including prevailing in one of the Colorado Supreme Court’s most significant cases regarding the Taxpayers’ Bill of Rights (“TABOR”) in the Colorado Constitution.

 - Represented clients in more than a dozen large, complex, multi-party condominium construction defect matters including in litigation, arbitration, mediation and/or trial.
 Clients include developers, general contractors, design/builders, subcontractors and homeowners’ associations.
 Issues have included decks, HVAC, drywall, sound transmission, building envelope, parking garage, door, window, stucco, masonry, roof, plumbing, drainage, concrete and other issues.
 Many cases resolved through mediation, some resolved without litigation and a number resolved through repair-based settlements.